Uvacoder/woodwork-projects/howto/hiddenlevelinglegs/README.md

 furniture builder's part.
 Most floors are not fully level, so even the most well built piece might wobble and have to be shimmed.

+It is not an overstatement to say that I got into furniture building in large part because I was so sick of dealing with wobbly furniture and wanted to show that it's possible to have simple, cheap and discreetly hidden leveling legs everywhere.
+So this workflow of leg building was one of the first things I devised.
+(Of course I'm not claiming that this method of leveling is an original idea.)

 The leveling assembly I'm showing here costs pennies, and can be put into the leg in under two minutes by drilling two holes.
 When fully closed, no one will know it's even there.